xuelinglow/tp/docs/UserGuide.md

 Format: `addPatient i/NRIC n/NAME b/DOB p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​` <br/>
 Shorthand: `ap i/NRIC n/NAME  b/DOB p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

+* Names must consist of only english alphanumeric characters
+* NRIC should start and end with capital letters with 7 numbers in between them, there is otherwise no additional checks for what makes a valid NRIC, eg. `S0123456A` will work

 <box type="tip" seamless>

 **Tip:** A patient must have a unique NRIC in CLInic.